-At Penwortham Priory, the Music Curriculum teaches pupils to perform, compose, listen to and evaluate Music in order to foster, develop and enhance highly desirable skills in areas such as self-management, creativity, data analysis, performance, teamwork, problem-solving, and communication, all of which will make them an attractive prospect for both potential employers and enrich their later lives as appreciators of the Arts in general as a member of an audience at a concert, festival, or musical.
+At Penwortham Priory, the Music Curriculum is at least as ambitious as the National Curriculum.
+It teaches pupils to perform, compose, listen to and evaluate Music in order to foster, develop and enhance highly desirable skills in areas such as self-management, creativity, data analysis, performance, teamwork, problem-solving, and communication.
+All of these skills will make our pupils an attractive prospect for both potential employers and enrich their later lives as appreciators of the Arts in general as a member of an audience at a concert, festival, or musical.

 Central to this process is recognising children’s prior learning, provide challenging learning experiences, thinking hard skills, alongside leadership, organisational, resilience, initiative and communication skills.
+Breadth of learning and experience within Music lessons allows the most able and ambitious to be further challenged.
+Equally, pupils’ character and culture in terms of positivity, commitment and willingness to evolve are enhanced and developed lesson by lesson.
 Teaching, performance, composition and arts administration are among the popular destinations for Music graduates, but others include broadcasting, publishing, law, politics and the Civil Service.
 Specialising in performance, for example, can result in entry to conservatoires in the UK and abroad and the further enhanced life experiences which will result.

 Through studying music at Penwortham Priory Academy, pupils will…

 - perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and professional musicians.

 - learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology such as Garageband appropriately and have the opportunity to progress to the next level of musical excellence